jbe/shift/README.md

 ### Bye

 Bye Bye, see you.
 There are proper [docs](http://rubydoc.info/github/jbe/shift/master/frames) if you want more, and again, [the mappings are there too](http://rubydoc.info/github/jbe/shift/master/Shift).
+Adding new mappings is easy, so contribute away :)

 ---